chamambom/resume/README.md

 **Requirements.
 Planned Changes** - Develop and Implement a business continuity and disaster recover plan (BCDR) using Azure Site recovery. <br>
 **Period** - Mar - Jul 2020 <br>
 **Challenges Experienced**
- - Wrong scoping , Azure Site recovery supports Physical servers but some of the pre-requisites required for a successfull replication (Operating system disk count and Operating system disk size) were overlooked only to be discovered when the project had started.We were forced to virtualize all the servers into HyperV and provided a temporary buffer server to aid the migration.
+ - Problem wasnt well defined, Azure Site recovery supports Physical servers but some of the pre-requisites required for a successfull replication (Operating system disk count and Operating system disk size) were overlooked only to be discovered when the project had started.We were forced to virtualize all the servers into HyperV and provided a temporary buffer server to aid the migration.
  - Migration of the apps to the HyperV environment was manual and included engaging each vendor to verify if the application was compatible , which pushed the